CC-MNNIT/2018-19-Classes/Android/2018_08_28_Android-Class-3/README.md

 We encourage you to run given code and feel free to experiment with it.
 In case of any doubt just ping any of the co-ordinators we are always here to help :)

-** NOTE ** - Problem Statements are now available.
+<strong>NOTE</strong> - Problem Statements are now available.
 Check Android folder.